kreeben/resin/README.md

-Here's the improved `README.md` file, incorporating the new content while maintaining the existing structure and information:

 # Resin

 Resin is a fast, compact, and modern .NET 9 toolkit for text analysis and high performance key/value storage.
 It powers efficient string processing, vector operations, and custom storage primitives designed for speed and simplicity.